-Sunspots and a host of benign lesions, such as skin tags and warts and age spots can be effectively removed by spraying the lesion(s) with liquid nitrogen delivered by a special canister and spray nozzle.
+Sunspots and a host of benign lesions, such as skin tags, warts and age spots can be effectively removed by spraying the lesion(s) with liquid nitrogen.

-We are also happy to provide counselling for advanced skin cancer and to discuss options for further treatment including referral to specialists in the fields of dermatology, plastic and reconstructive surgery, general surgery, oncology, radiation oncology, haematology and genetics.
+We are also happy to provide counselling for advanced skin cancer and to discuss options for further treatment.
+These may include referral to specialists in the fields of dermatology, plastic and reconstructive surgery, general surgery, oncology, radiation oncology, haematology and genetics.
 We can recommend various support agencies and networks such as Melanoma Institute Australia, Melanoma Patients Australia and Cancer Council Australia etc.

 Staff skin cancer screening checks